-Sort and rinse lentils to remove any stones, debris and damaged
+- Sort and rinse lentils to remove any stones, debris and damaged lentils

-    lentils

 - Wash and dry your saucepan.
-Heat some extra virgin olive oil in your

-    saucepan and add carrots, onion, garlic, cauliflower and celery.
-Cook
+Heat some extra virgin olive oil in your saucepan and sautee the onion, carrot and celery for a few minutes.
+Stir in the garlic.

-    for 2-3 minutes, stirring the whole time.

 - When you serve the soup up, drizzle each plate with red wine vinegar.

-    Add a piece or feta and always eat with some yummy bread.
+Add a piece of feta if you like, and always eat with some yummy bread.

-    Step 2 above is very important because it makes the soup gentler on the

-    stomach for those people who are sensitive to lentils.
-Theory has it

-    that the oligosaccharides in lentils that cause bloating, are removed in

-    this process.
-I am pretty sure it works because I had it for 3 meals in

-    a row recently with no side affects 😉!!
+Step 2 above is very important because it makes the soup gentler on the stomach for those people who are sensitive to lentils.
+Theory has it that the oligosaccharides in lentils that cause bloating, are removed in this process.
+I am pretty sure it works because I had it for 3 meals in a row recently with no side affects 😉!!